buddhaman/tim_engine/readme.txt

 - Make googly eyes, or other decorations.
 - Generate textures with noise.
 - Add googly eyes.
-- Serialization: Pull in json library and save the creature defs.
+- Serialization: Pull in json? library and save the creature defs.

 - Visualize GRU.
 - Graph in nuklear gui? or in own gui